David Manning: Later life

 He was appointed Knight Grand Cross of the Order of St Michael and St George (GCMG) in the 2008 New Year Honours.
-Manning retired from HM Diplomatic Service in January 2008.
+Manning retired from Her Majesty's Diplomatic Service in January 2008.
 Six months later, he joined BG Group (formerly British Gas plc) on a part-time basis at a reported annual salary of £80,000.
 In 2008 he became a non-executive director of Lockheed Martin and joined the advisory board of Hakluyt & Company, an intelligence company partly staffed by former SIS officers.

 At the beginning of 2009, Manning was appointed by the Queen to a "part-time, advisory role" in the newly formed household of Prince William and Prince Harry.

 Manning has been elected to the Council of Lloyd's as an external member.

 In 2010 Manning formed Gatehouse Advisory Partners Limited in partnership with Sir Jeremy Greenstock.
 Gatehouse works with organisations to factor geopolitics into their decision making.

 He was appointed Knight Commander of the Royal Victorian Order (KCVO) in the 2015 New Year Honours.